 Equi-VM Powder 20lb

-Vitamin and trace mineral formula is a concentrated source of vitamins, time-released trace minerals, abundant probiotics, and digestive enzymes for horses of all life stages and activity levels.
+Equi-VM is a vitamin and trace mineral formula concentrated source of vitamins, time-released trace minerals, abundant probiotics, and digestive enzymes for horses of all life stages and activity levels.
 Does not contain any added Calcium, Phosphorus, or Salt to allow for easy feeding program balancing.

 Available in additional sizes: